 Savannah Shopping: Broughton Street

-The Paris Market and Brocante – Located in the heart of Savannah's historic district, The Paris Market houses two floors of vintage treasures and curiosities sourced from all over the world.
-“Brocante” means flea market, and — true to the name — you'll discover many salvaged and one-of-a-kind items throughout the store, in addition to signature items created exclusively for the shop (the “Savannah” Paris Market Candle, for example).
+The Paris Market houses two floors of vintage treasures and curiosities sourced from all over the world.
+“Brocante” means flea market, and — true to the name — you'll discover many salvaged and one-of-a-kind items throughout the store, in addition to signature items created exclusively for the shop.
+(The “Savannah” Paris Market Candle is a good one.)

 Leopold's Ice Cream is probably one of the most Instagrammable spots in Savannah, but good luck capturing a shot of your ice cream in front of the famous Leopold's & SCAD signs before it melts!
 [Photo sources: 1, 2, 3, 4)